alvinshrestha/secure-cloud-environment-attack-detection/README.md

 # Secure Cloud Environment with Attack Detection (Azure)

 ## Overview
-This project demonstrates how to build, secure, monitor, and detect attacks in a cloud environment using Microsoft Azure.
+This project demonstrates the design, deployment, and security hardening of a cloud environment in Microsoft Azure, including attack detection and monitoring capabilities.

+The environment was built under Azure subscription constraints, requiring adaptation to policy-enforced region restrictions and resource limitations.
+These constraints reflect real-world cloud scenarios where engineers must design secure systems within operational boundaries.

+The project focuses on identifying misconfigurations, applying security controls, implementing logging and alerting, and simulating attack scenarios to validate detection and response mechanisms.

 ## Objectives
 - Deploy a cloud-based VM